Dogacel/kotlinx-protobuf-gen/README.md

 - [ ] Proper serialization / deserialization of all types.
 Check "Known Issues" section below to see all major issues.
-- [ ] Run full conformance tests on the generated code.]
+- [ ] Run full conformance tests on the generated code.
 - [ ] Support Protobuf JSON format.

-And here is a list of features that we are planning to work on after the first stable release.

-- [x] Support Well-Known Types deserialization to Well-Known Kotlin types such as `google.protobuf.Duration` to `kotlin.time.Duration` and `google.protobuf.Timestamp` to `kotlinx.datetime.Instant`.
-    - An option is added to code generator to enable this feature.
-    - More WKT additions will be added.
 - [ ] Support various options such as `deprecated`, `default`, `json_name`.
 - [ ] Auto-generated comments from `.proto` files in the generated code.
 - [x] gRPC support.